How To Store Pool Floats: 6 Useful Tips

 Tip 5: Repair Before Storage

 When summer hits again and you’re ready to get back into the pool, you want your floats to be ready!
 It would be disappointing to pull them out of storage and realize they don’t hold air.
 Test your pool floats before you put them away.
-Check for leaks and patch them if they have any holes or tears.
+Check for leaks and learn how to patch a pool float if it has any holes or tears.

-Take Care of Your Floats, So They’ll Take Care of You
+Take Care of Your Pool Floats, So They’ll Take Care of You

 If you want a pool float that’ll serve you summer after summer, then you need a float from Floatie Kings!
 The coolest part is that Floatie Kings can make you a custom pool float.
 Have a design in your mind?
 Then make it a reality with Floatie Kings!